Develop your skills in economic analysis and quantitative techniques.

-The MSc in Economics emphasises problem-solving and practice in economic theory, applied economics and econometrics.
+This course emphasises problem-solving and practice in economic theory, applied economics and econometrics.
 You'll have opportunities to study areas of application at the frontiers of economics such as experimental economics, regulatory policy, industrial organisation, intertemporal and international macroeconomics, financial markets, and labour economics.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

-The MSc in Economics will give you graduate-level skills in economic analysis and relevant quantitative techniques.
-A sound training in best practice methods of mainstream economics, combined with the opportunities of studying optional areas in depth, will allow you to reach your full potential.
+This course provides a sound training in best practice methods of mainstream economics, combined with the opportunities of studying optional areas in depth, will allow you to reach your full potential.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

 You'll complete a piece of independent research carried out over three months of the summer, guided by a supervisor.
-The dissertation, of up to 10,000 words, is worth 80 credits and offers you the chance to examine a topic in depth and to develop your academic research skills.
+The dissertation, of up to 10,000 words, offers you the chance to examine a topic in depth and to develop your academic research skills.

 |Full-time (1 year)

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.